usdaud/algotradinglib.github.io/en/pedia/x/x-rate_analysis_in_trading.md

 ### 2. **Machine Learning and AI**

-Machine Learning and Artificial Intelligence can analyze vast datasets much quicker than humanly possible, identifying patterns and trends that can be invisible to the naked eye.
-Techniques such as Natural Language Processing (NLP) are used in [sentiment analysis](../s/sentiment_analysis.md) to predict market movements.
+Machine Learning and [Artificial Intelligence](../a/artificial_intelligence_in_trading.md) can analyze vast datasets much quicker than humanly possible, identifying patterns and trends that can be invisible to the naked eye.
+Techniques such as [Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) are used in [sentiment analysis](../s/sentiment_analysis.md) to predict market movements.

 ### 3. **Economic Calendars**